 Elevation Gain: 2,347-ft.

 The worst of the climbing is now over.
 The trail drops off the saddle and curves to the left (west), entering the Mill Creek drainage.
-Looking to the northeast on a clear day you will see the tips of the 14ers in the Uncompahgre Wilderness.
+Looking northeast on a clear day you will see the tips of the 14ers in the Uncompahgre Wilderness.
 Below is the Chattanooga Loop on Highway 550.

 At 2.4 miles (about 0.2 miles from the saddle), the trail reaches a "Y" intersection at a small rock cairn.
-At the cairn a faint trail branching right (northwest) toward Columbine Pass drops down into the drainage, crosses a stream (Mill Creek) and then climbs the hillside above Mill Creek, heading for the obvious saddle (Columbine Pass) on the ridge.
+Here a faint trail branching right (northwest) toward Columbine Pass drops down into the drainage, crosses a stream (Mill Creek) and then climbs the hillside above Mill Creek, heading for the obvious saddle (Columbine Pass) on the ridge.
 We bear left (west) on the trail to Columbine Lake.
 Ahead you will see two trails cutting across a scree slope.
 Both trails lead to the lake.
 Assuming the lower trail is snow free, follow that path as it contours around the scree pile and heads southwest, staying to left (east) of Columbine Lake’s outlet stream.

 Distance from Trailhead: 8.9 miles (round trip)